 Should I worry about side effects?

-You may not find signs of allergic reactions on the warning labels.
-But those symptoms are just as important as the ones you’re trying to resolve.
-If you experience any of these signs after taking acetaminophen or ibuprofen, it’s cause for concern and you should get medical help right away:
+Always check the labels for a list of all potential side effects.
+And be wary of signs of allergic reactions to a drug — which you may not find on a warning label.
+Those symptoms are just as important as the ones you’re trying to resolve.
+If you experience any of these signs after taking acetaminophen, ibuprofen or naproxen, you should get medical help right away:

 - Itching or hives